Abstract

 The protocol uses restricted validation frames for admin authorization, session signature verification, and session policy evaluation.

-For each EIP-1271 signature check, the protocol MUST perform a STATICCALL from WORLD_CHAIN_ACCOUNT_MANAGER to the signer with value 0, gas exactly EIP1271_VALIDATION_GAS_LIMIT, and calldata IERC1271.isValidSignature.selector || abi.encode(hash, signature).
-The call succeeds only if it returns EIP1271_MAGIC_VALUE and triggers no tracer rule violation.
+For each admin or session signature check, the protocol MUST perform a STATICCALL from WORLD_CHAIN_ACCOUNT_MANAGER to the account router at account with value 0, gas exactly EIP1271_VALIDATION_GAS_LIMIT, and calldata:

-For each session policy check, the protocol MUST perform a STATICCALL from WORLD_CHAIN_ACCOUNT_MANAGER to the session verifier with value 0, gas exactly EXECUTION_TRACE_VALIDATION_GAS_LIMIT, and calldata IWorldChainSessionVerifier.evaluateSessionPolicy.selector || abi.encode(context).
+For each session policy check, the protocol MUST perform a STATICCALL from WORLD_CHAIN_ACCOUNT_MANAGER to the account router at account with value 0, gas exactly EXECUTION_TRACE_VALIDATION_GAS_LIMIT, and calldata IWorldChainAccountRouter.evaluateSessionPolicyForVerifier.selector || abi.encode(sessionVerifierInstance, context).
 The call succeeds only if it returns true and triggers no tracer rule violation.
+The account router is responsible for DELEGATECALLing the configured session verifier implementation.

 Failure, revert, out-of-gas, malformed return data, or a tracer violation MUST be treated as signature or policy failure.